-- Flax eggs – Mix some ground flax and warm water and you’ll get a goopy substance that acts as a binder in heartier recipes like brownies and breads.
+- Flax eggs – Mix 1 Tbs ground flax and 2.5 Tbs warm water, let it sit 3-5 minutes, and you’ll get a goopy substance that acts as a binder in heartier recipes like brownies and breads.

 - Bananas – You can replace 1 egg with 1/2 mashed banana in lots of recipes, just know that it’s going to taste like banana.